dev-0509/Miscellaneous/EasyWait_ServerSetup_Readme/readme.md

 ### .ENV FILE SETUP

-Inside the EasyWaitService directory, create a new text file and copy the contents of `.env.example` to this new text file.
+Inside the EasyWaitService directory, create a new text file and copy the contents of `.env.example` ( present in the same directory ) to this new text file.

 Update the following fields in this text file: -